 I remember vividly using one of those first-generation Iridium phones in Paris, France, and needing to go outside in the rain on a street to obtain line of sight to the company’s in-orbit satellites to call the United States.
 The calls in the earliest days of Iridium also tended to drop in the middle of conversations, while much less expensive cellular phones already were widely available, gaining market share and proving far less likely to disconnect accidentally.

 Even though the original Iridium went bankrupt, its assets later were purchased in late 2000 by private investors for $25 million with a financial lifeline extended by the U.S. Department of Defense in the form of a $36 million annual contract to obtain unlimited airtime for 20,000 U.S. troops to gain mission-critical communications services worldwide.
 That contract was a huge boost to the Iridium system’s ultimate survival, I previously reported based on an exclusive interview with one of the company’s past chief executive officers, because fewer than 30,000 subscribers had been amassed by August 1999 when the company filed for bankruptcy.

-That restructured company became profitable and cash flow positive, said Desch, who joined Iridium in 2006 to help shift it from a retail business model to a wholesale business model.
+That restructured company became profitable and cash flow positive, said Desch, who joined Iridium in 2006 to help shift its business model from retail to wholesale.

 Iridium uses intersatellite links that allow the company’s spacecraft to communicate with each other above land, sea and air, including polar regions.
 Its applications include a niche in land-mobile services to provide one-third of its sales, since cellular networks only are accessible to about 15 percent of the Earth’s surface, while Iridium covers the other 85 percent.